joyjeni/mlguides/Yolov3/readme.md

 ![yolo output](https://github.com/joyjeni/mlguides/blob/master/Yolov3/images/19.png)

+#### Kmeans Clustering

+(i).
+To predict Bounding Box

+1. Calculate offset to anchor also called as Log space transform
+2.

+Offset is also called log space transform.

 ### Why passing through Sigmoid

 For example, consider the case of our dog image.
 If the prediction for center is (0.4,0.7), then this means that the center liesat